 - Eat smaller meals more often instead of big meals.

 - Keep a record of the foods you eat so you can figure out which foods bring on bouts of IBS.

 Common food "triggers" are red peppers, green onions, red wine, wheat, and cow's milk.
 If you're concerned about getting enough calcium, you can try to get it from other foods, like broccoli, spinach, turnip greens, tofu, yogurt, sardines, salmon with bones, calcium-fortified orange juice and breads, or calcium supplements.

 The following types of drugs are used to treat IBS:

-- Antispasmodics may be prescribed to control colon muscle spasms; but, experts are unsure that these drugs play a significant role in treating IBS.
+Antispasmodics can control colon muscle spasms, but experts are unsure that these drugs help.
 They also have side effects, such as making you drowsy and constipated, that make them a bad choice for some people.

 Antidiarrheal drugs, such as Imodium, may help with diarrhea.

-- Linzess is a capsule taken once daily on an empty stomach, at least 30 minutes before the first meal of the day.
-Linzess helps relieve constipation by helping bowel movements occur more often.
-It cannot be taken by those age 17 years and younger.
+Linaclotide (Linzess) is a capsule you take once daily on an empty stomach, at least 30 minutes before your first meal of the day.
+It helps to relieve constipation by helping bowel movements happen more often.
+It’s not for anyone 17 years old or younger.
 The drug's most common side effect is diarrhea.

 Lubiprostone (Amitiza) can treat IBS with constipation in women when other treatments have not helped.
 Studies haven’t fully shown that it works well in men.
 Common side effects include nausea, diarrhea, and belly pain.
 More serious side effects may include, fainting, swelling of the arms and legs, breathing problems, and heart palpitations.